 Keep a watchful eye on temperature and humidity inside the incubator and invite friends and family over to watch the hatch.
 Everyone will be enthralled!
 Best of all, enjoy the new flock members you have had the privilege of raising from birth.

 Good Luck!

 Pete and Flis - Bisley Birds

+Follow us on Facebook - @bisleybirds